-- 11.11 MRP is a statutory requirement for local authorities to charge to their revenue account for each financial year a prudent amount for the principal cost of their debt in that financial year.
-It impacts upon the CFR, one of the Council's prudential indicators. - 11.12 The CFR is a measure of the Council's underlying debt liability, resulting from historic capital expenditure which has been financed from borrowing.
+11.11 MRP is a statutory requirement for local authorities to charge to their revenue account for each financial year a prudent amount for the principal cost of their debt in that financial year.
+It impacts upon the CFR, one of the Council's prudential indicators.

+- 11.12 The CFR is a measure of the Council's underlying debt liability, resulting from historic capital expenditure which has been financed from borrowing.
 Amending the MRP as proposed will lead to an increase in the short to medium term CFR compared to current projections.
 This is because the MRP reduces the CFR each year, so a decrease in the amount of reduction causes an increase in the current projected CFR. - 11.13 When an amount previously set aside for debt liability in the budget is released and then used for another revenue purpose the Authority will have less cash.
-This is likely to lead to a reduction in external investments and with thus lead to a reduction in interest income. - 11.14 The decrease in MRP will not adversely impact upon the Council's ability to repay its future debt obligations

-- 11.15 The regulations allow the Authority to review its policy every year and set a policy that it considers prudent at that time.
-The impact of a revised MRP policy will be kept under regular review in order to ensure that the annual provision is prudent. - 11.16 As the MRP policy has to be considered by the Executive and approved by Council each year there will be an opportunity to revisit any decision at least annually, or make additional voluntary payments. - 11.17 The chart below shows the anticipated CFR in future years as well as the CFR for MRP Calculation purposes.
+This is likely to lead to a reduction in external investments and with thus lead to a reduction in interest income. - 11.14 The regulations allow the Authority to review its policy every year and set a policy that it considers prudent at that time.
+The impact of a revised MRP policy will be kept under regular review in order to ensure that the annual provision is prudent. - 11.15 As the MRP policy has to be considered by the Executive and approved by Council each year there will be an opportunity to revisit any decision at least annually or make additional voluntary payments. - 11.16 The chart below shows the anticipated CFR in future years as well as the CFR for MRP Calculation purposes.